A paradigm shift in resuscitation training

 The cognitive part of RQI uses the AHA-Laerdal HeartCode® program’s e-learning component, which breaks down the curriculum into bite-size learning activities each quarter.

-In place of the two-year “course completion card.” the program has taken a big step forward by issuing an “e-Credential,” which verifies the learner is competent in resuscitation skills.
+In place of the two-year “course completion card.” the program issues an “e-Credential,” which verifies the learner is competent in resuscitation skills.

 Building upon our decades-long alliance and collaborative suite of products, the American Heart Association and Laerdal Medical introduced Resuscitation Quality Improvement in 2015.
 This innovative digital program is setting a new global standard in CPR training and can help save many more lives from cardiac arrest.